 Joy's work has also focused on ensuring high quality healthcare delivered in compliance with federal and state requirements.

-o As a Senior Vice President at Strategic Management Systems, Inc., a leading health care regulatory consulting firm, she has helped clients establish, build and assess the effectiveness of their corporate compliance programs.She has also developed training on compliance auditing, risk assessment, and related compliance topics.
+o As a Senior Vice President at Strategic Management Systems, Inc., a leading health care regulatory consulting firm, she helped clients establish, build and assess the effectiveness of their corporate compliance programs.She also developed training on compliance auditing, risk assessment, and related compliance topics.

 o As Executive Vice President of the American College of Healthcare Trustees (ACHT), she helps Boards of Directors of healthcare organizations make wise, informed, and economically sound decisions to ensure high quality care for the patients they serve.